Orbital stability and the quantum atomic spectrum from Stochastic Electrodynamics: Dynamical equations (2D)

-where $\mu_e$ is the magnetic moment of the electron.
+with $\mu_e$ the magnetic dipole moment of the electron. \textit{Note: we can just state proportionality in the last equation as there are additional factors due to our ``mass relocation''; anyway the contribution of $B_1$ is marginal and without implications for stability, we will even ignore it a future revision, just as some other terms - for instance the classical counterpart of the LS quantum term - are also ignored in these basic sets of equations)}.

 See (\ref{E})-(\ref{B}).
 It is important to note that these fields enter the former equations with the values in the point $\mathbf{r}_{0} = \vec{R}_{orb}$ (i.e., $\mathbf{r}_{1} = 0$).
 To leading order, then, any other information about the distribution is already contained in $q$, $Q_{2}$ and $Q_{2}^{*}$.
 The first moment $Q_{1}=0$ vanishes, as all charges in the distribution are of equal sign, and moments of higher order are not considered.